oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 };
 ```

 Again, this is sending back dummy data for the application to use.
 Once you've connected to your repository, you can replace this code with your data access logic.

 ### Create Your YAML API

-With your lambda functions complete, it’s time to set up your API endpoints which will interface with your react.js application and your lambda functions.
+With your lambda functions complete, it's time to set up your API endpoints which will interface with your react.js application and your lambda functions.
 One great thing about AWS API is that it will take a YAML definition of your API and implement it to your endpoints automatically.
 If you are comfortable creating the endpoints yourself and don't wish to write out a YAML definition, you can skip this section.
 However, in a real-world setting, the advantages of being able to document your API and implement it in one step makes this approach very useful.
 This is doubly true when you're dealing with large APIs that many developers will need to access.

 You can review my version of the YAML below.